I have apologised for my offensive comments against women – Seyi reiterates | Theinfong

-Former Big Brother Naija ‘All Stars’ housemate, Seyi Awolowo, has yet again expressed regrets for his insensitive remarks on the reality show.
+Former Big Brother Naija ‘All Stars’ housemate, Seyi Awolowo, has yet again expressed regrets for his disgusting remarks while on the reality show.

-The recently evicted housemate noted that he has apologised for his utterances against women and is committed to learning from his experience.
+The recently evicted housemate pointed out that he has apologised for his incensitive words against women and is committed to learning from his experience.

-The 33-year-old actor further stated that it was not his intention to offend anybody, and he once again apologised to those who may have been harmed in any way.

-In an interview with Saturday Beats, Seyi said; “I appreciate the chance to address this.
+In an interview with Saturday Beats, the 33-year-old Nollywood actor said; “I appreciate the chance to address this.
 In light of the controversy surrounding my statements, I regret any harm or misunderstanding they might have caused.

 It was never my intention to offend anyone, and I have apologised for any offense or confusion my comments might have generated.
 I am committed to learning from this experience and being more mindful of my words in the future to ensure they promote understanding and positivity.